 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Rotating Machinery Sectional Committee had been approved by the Electrotechnical Division.

 This standard was first published in 1979.
-This first revision has been undertaken to align it with the international practices to the extent possible.
+This first revision has been brought out to align it with the international practices to the extent possible.

-The requirements of dc machines are covered in IS 15999/IEC 60034-1.
+The requirements of d.c. machines are covered in IS 15999/IEC 60034-1.

-The term 'large dc machine' (see 6.7.3) has been used in this standard.
+The term 'large d.c. machine' (see 6.7.3) has been used in this standard.
 Whether the machine is large or not would depend upon the size and output in kW/rpm.

 This guide covers instructions for conducting and reporting the more generally applicable and acceptable tests to determine the characteristics of direct current machines.
 It is not intended to cover all possible tests nor those of research nature.
 The guide shall not be deemed as making it obligatory to carry out any or all the tests discussed here in any given transaction.